You can find information and tips about Kristiansand on: This page

 - The student sport organization, KSI.
 They have student teams for football, floorball, climbing, volleyball and much more.

 - Join a student organization.
 UiA have student organizations like choirs, bands, and outdoor activity groups.
 It's social, you meet Norwegians and others, and its fun.
-A list of student organizations can be found here (in Norwegian, but with contact info)
+A list of student organizations can be found here

 - Hiking/jogging/running around in the Kristiansand area.
 Kristiansand has the nicest environment you can imagine.
 The closest place to campus is Jegersberg (commonly called Jegers).
 Jegers is the neighbour of the University and has gravel, asphalt and dirt tracks.
 There are many different alternatives for running/jogging, and you can reach some hikings paths from them.
 We highly recommend you to bring a disposable grill(or even better a small and cheap reuseable one) and some BBQ food to the lake 15 minutes away from Campus.
 Jegersberg is situated behind (north of) the University, next to "Hokus Pokus" the kindergarden.

 - Check out local trips and and recommended activites on Tripadvisor.

 - Find some new friends, pack your bags, and go experience Norway by train, rental car, bus and plane.

 Other useful information about Norway

 Rules for buying alcohol in Norway: